TimeMachine1994/081925-SvelteTweb/archive/project-tracking/PHASE_2_DEMO_DATA_COMPLETE.md

 ### Test Scenarios:

-1. **First Memorial Service**
+1. **First Event Service**
    ```
-   Expected: Memorial for Eleanor Thompson with 1 scheduled stream
+   Expected: Event for Eleanor Thompson with 1 scheduled stream
-   Navigate to: /demo → Select scenario → Should see memorial page
+   Navigate to: /demo → Select scenario → Should see event page
    ```

 2. **Managing Multiple**
    ```
-   Expected: Memorial for James Mitchell with 2 scheduled streams
+   Expected: Event for James Mitchell with 2 scheduled streams
    Navigate to: /demo → Select scenario → Should see multiple events
    ```

 3. **Legacy Celebration**
    ```
-   Expected: Memorial for Dorothy Wilson with completed service
+   Expected: Event for Dorothy Wilson with completed service
    Navigate to: /demo → Select scenario → Should see rich history
    ```

 4. **Viewer Experience**
    ```
-   Expected: Memorial for Coach Rodriguez with community tributes
+   Expected: Event for Coach Rodriguez with community tributes
-   Navigate to: /demo → Select scenario → Should see public memorial
+   Navigate to: /demo → Select scenario → Should see public event
    ```

 ---